bobziuchkovski/writ/README.md

     "strings"
 )

-// The Greeter's field tags are parsed into flags and options by writ.New() type Greeter struct {
+type Greeter struct {
     HelpFlag  bool   `flag:"help" description:"display this help message"` Verbosity int    `flag:"v, verbose" description:"display verbose output"` Name      string `option:"n, name" default:"Everyone" description:"the person to greet"`
 }

+// This example uses writ.New() to build a *writ.Command from the Greeter's
+// struct fields.
+The resulting *writ.Command decodes and updates the
+// Greeter's fields in-place.
+The Command.ExitHelp() method is used to
+// display help content if --help is specified, or if invalid input
+// arguments are received.
 func main() {
-    // First, the Greeter is parsed into a *Command by writ.New() greeter := &Greeter{}
+    greeter := &Greeter{}
     cmd := writ.New("greeter", greeter)

-    // Next, the input arguments are decoded.
     // Use cmd.Decode(os.Args[1:]) in a real application _, positional, err := cmd.Decode([]string{"-vvv", "--name", "Sam", "How's it going?"}) if err != nil || greeter.HelpFlag {